pondrejk/dizzer/chap3-vis_challenges-density.md

 The per-scale visualisation changes are also problematic form the cognitive point of view.
 Changes in spatial pattern cause a loss of orientation between zoom levels.
 It is not possible to easily trace how the aggregations in some zoom level match to what is displayed in higher or lower zoom levels.
 For example on fig (TODO above) it is hard to match the clusters between two zoom levels -- their number, size, position and point count changes.
 Point clusters are especially taxing as they occlude the position of source points, their attribute values as well at the spatial extent of the cluster.
 Some implementations try to battle this by showing the spatial extent of the cluster on demand^[<https://github.com/Leaflet/Leaflet.markercluster>] or by the ability to expand the cluster to see the values of its members^[<https://github.com/adammertel/Leaflet.MarkerCluster.PlacementStrategies>].
 Scale dependent hexbins also cause this problem, though they are better at communicating densities within one zoom level.

 These client implementations expect point data on the input and calculate clusters or bins on the fly based on some (limited) configuration parameters to determine the visualisation.
 As we haves seen, there are perceptual arguments for keeping the aggregation constant across the zoom levels -- in case of binning it means keeping the true spatial coverage of the bin consistent across scales -- so that the bin size on the screen adjusts with the zoom level.
 Such approach aligns well with the demands of big data processing that favor creating the aggregation on the server (most likely in the spatial database) and pass it to the client in some vector form.
 This way the client doesn't need to load any data points that eventually won't be displayed.
 Real time data inflow can be processed on the server where all kinds of optimizations can take place (e.g. just updating the bind that actually changed, parallel processing, etc.).
+On the other hand, this approach can hit some storage size limits in vector tiles (we will describe soon) as increasingly more data will be included ind higher level ties (TODO img?)

+img. -- maintaining the same aggregation level across scales can lead to hitting the recommended tile size constraints in in some vector tile implementations.
+Note that the higher level tiles (notes ad) contain gradually larger number of cells (+ associated attributes).
+This may limit the zoom range.
+Choosing the bin size then becomes an interplay between desired zoom range, size constraints per tile and the number of attributes per tile.

 For several reasons mentioned above, we find binning superior to point clustering for visualisation of big data sets both from perceptual and technical standpoint.
 We also find this method more flexible and extensible from the cartographic point of view.
 In the following section we will look more closely at some interesting properties of hexagonal mosaics.